shedrack-okunda/shedrack-okunda.github.io/README.md

-My Portfolio.
+My Portfolio website.
-This project is a summary of what i do as a web developer.
-It entails the skills and the projects i have done plus the contact information with which you can use to reach me out easily.
+This repository hosts the source code for my portfolio website.
+The website entails my skills and projects which i have worked on.